What is Meditation?

 Simply get a good diffuser – and some good quality oils (you do NOT to spend huge amount of money – less than $20 for a good selection of oils and less than $30 for a very nice diffuser.
 Before you begin your session, let the diffuser fill your meditation space with the odor of your selected oil and keep it running (it MUST be silent).
 Make sure you can switch off any lights on the diffuser – you don’t need the distraction, although with a little more tuition, a rotating light pattern could be useful as a further aid.

-Once you have assumed your position (it is crucial that you really can remain still – do not deceive yourself if you are having difficulty, just keep practising) and you are ready to empty your mind do as follows:-
+Once you have assumed your position (it is crucial that you really can remain still – do not deceive yourself if you are having difficulty, just keep practicing) and you are ready to empty your mind do as follows:-

 Imagine yourself pushing down and drowning every thought that tries to rise; imaging yourself pushing it down and drowning it in darkness – cut off every word, every thought every image and let your mind concentrate only on the smell of the oil as you breath slow and steady.
 You will struggle at first, but by focusing on the oils odor you will find that eventually, your mind will surrender and become silent on your command.
 You may then dispense with the oil, although I prefer to move to a more sophisticated oil like frankincense which has deep spiritual roots and is of great importance in more advanced techniques.